glyphaj1/GlyphMod/README.md

 ------------------------------

 🔧 Modified Configuration File
-Depending on your chosen loader, the script modifies the following file:
+Depending on your chosen bootstrapper, the script modifies the following file:

 - For **Bloxstrap**:
   `%USERPROFILE%\AppData\Local\Bloxstrap\Modifications\ClientSettings\ClientAppSettings.json`